 When asked if the Trump Administration alone has the authority to ban an app like WeChat, the data suggests that most people believe the US government has the authority to ban an app, but the respondents are divided about if congressional approval is necessary.
 Again, this data suggests that the divide is down political lines.
 Of the respondents who plan to vote for Donald Trump, 66% say that an executive order alone is enough to ban WeChat from the app store, while 55% of respondents who plan to vote for Joe Biden say that congressional approval is necessary.

 All in all, our poll suggests that many Americans continue to be concerned about foreign-owned social media apps using their technology for espionage.
 Our previous research on TikTok is consistent with these new findings as well as the latest poll into public opinion on banning WeChat.
 While Oracle and Walmart’s partnership with TikTok prevented a ban in the US, WeChat’s future is still uncertain.
 Our findings suggest that many people are concerned about foreign espionage through WeChat, but approval of an outright ban is divided across political lines.

-TapResearch conducted this survey across their network of random mobile devices.
-The poll was conducted on June 29, 2020 with 1,201 respondents.
-Each respondent was a verified iOS user.
+TapResearch conducted this survey across its network of random mobile devices.
+The two polls were conducted on September 18, 2020, with 1,001 respondents each.

-If you’re a mobile marketer or decision maker and would like to run a similar poll across the TapResearch mobile sample network please contact email@example.com
+If you’re a mobile marketer or decision-maker and would like to run a similar poll across the TapResearch mobile sample network please contact Michael Sprague at firstname.lastname@example.org.